techandmedia/crud-react-next-app/README.md

 #### Known Bugs and Fixed

 1. To use Ant Design Editable Table, make sure you have unique key in your data.
 Since I don't have key column, and I can't alias a column table name to "key", MySQL won't let me, instead I alias it with indx.
 And, you pass it through a rowKey props as indx.
 Find item.key or record.key and replace it with item.indx or record.indx

+#### Known Bugs and Not Fixed

+1. Updating task do not update the table immediately, have to refresh or login/logout